tydeno/Ploto/README.md

 # FAQ
 > Can I shut down the script when I dont want Ploto to spawn more Plots?

 Yep.
 The individual Chia Plot Jobs wont be affected by that.

 # PlotoManage
 Allows you to check status of your current plot jobs aswell as stopping them and cleaning the temp drives.

 ## Get-PlotoJobs
 Analyzes the plotter logs (standard chia.exe output redirected, enriched with additional data) and shows the status, pid and drives in use.
+The function only pick up data of plot logs that have been spawned using PlotoSpawner (as it deploys initial data like PID of process and drives use).
+The additional logs are stored in the same location as the standrad logs.
+If you delete those, this function wont be able to read certain properties anymore.

 #### Example:
 ```powershell